News New Look, Same Vision: KrakenD’s Website Redesign

 Passing user parameters

-To pass dynamic parameters from the user to your gRPC service, you must do it using query strings, a body, headers (sent as metadata), or using {placeholders} in the endpoints.
+To pass dynamic parameters from the user to your gRPC service, you must use query strings, a body, headers (sent as metadata), or {placeholders} in the endpoints.

-When you use query strings, you must always include the necessary input_query_strings, or you can even pass all the query strings with a wildcard * because only those that match the gRPC call will pass.
+When you use query strings, you must always include the necessary input_query_strings.
+You can even pass all the query strings with a wildcard * because only those that match the gRPC call will pass.

-When you use headers, they must be listed in the endpoint’s input_headers array.
-In addition, the field header_mapping under the backend/grpc section, allows you to rename those headers to gRPC metadata.
-All headers in the gRPC backend will be sent, either with its original (but lower cased) name, or using the provided header_mapping.
+Headers must be listed in the endpoint’s input_headers array when you use them.
+In addition, the field header_mapping under the backend/grpc section allows you to rename those headers to gRPC metadata.
+All headers in the gRPC backend will be sent with their original (but lowercased) name or using the provided header_mapping.

-When you use a {placeholder} in the URL of the endpoint, the variable name capitalizes the fist letter.
-For a variable {foo} you must refer to it as Foo.
+When you use a {placeholder} in the URL of the endpoint, the variable name capitalizes the first letter.
+You must refer to a variable {foo} as Foo.

 For instance: